Skip to content

 --sql-overview

-Provides an overview of query types and their distribution across different dimensions (database, user, host, application).
+Query type distribution across dimensions (database, user, host, application).

 quellog /var/log/postgresql/*.log --sql-overview